honkamj/locor-experiments/README.md

 See the [separate instructions](documentation/CERMEP_data_generation.md) for generating the pseudo-CT images for the evaluation on the CERMEP-IDB-MRXFDG dataset.

-NOTE: Due to an oversight, some baseline results in the MICCAI 2025 paper used hyperparameters from the best validation trial instead of those selected via the intended GP-based smoothing.
+NOTE: Due to an oversight, some baseline results in the MICCAI 2025 conference paper used hyperparameters from the best validation trial instead of those selected via the intended GP-based smoothing.
 Such approach can be replicated by omitting the "--fit-gp-to-quantile" argument.
 The resulting numerical differences are minor for the baselines in question and have no effect on the conclusions of the paper.

 ## Publication